akawashiro/akbench/README.md

 # akbench

+`akbench` is a microbenchmark suite for measuring the performance of system calls, memory operations, and inter-process communication (IPC) mechanisms.

 ## How to build and install
 You need `cmake`, `git`, and clang++ (upper than 18) or g++ (upper than 14) to build this project.